marnionrails/Neighborhood/README.md

         Expect(12).toEqual("0 Beep!
 Boop!
 Won't you be my neighbor?
 4 5 6 7 8 9 Beep!
 Beep!
 Boop!");

-Test 7: Test "It will take number 12 and return "0 Beep!
+Test 7: Test "It will take number 13 and return "0 Beep!
 Boop!
-4 5 6 7 8 9 Beep!
+4 5 6 ...Beep!
 Beep!
 Boop!
 Won't you be my neighbor?"

         Expect(13).toEqual("0 Beep!
 Boop!
 Won't you be my neighbor?
-4 5 6 7 8 9 Beep!
+4 5 6 ...Beep!
 Beep!
 Boop!
 Won't you be my neighbor?");

+Test 8: Test: "It will take number 21 and return "0 Beep!
+Boop!
+Won't you be my neighbor?
+4 5 6...Boop!"

+        Expect(21).toEqual("0 Beep!
+Boop!
+Won't you be my neighbor?
+4 5 6 ...Boop!);

 ## Setup/Installation Requirements